The tropical momentum map: a classification of toric log symplectic manifolds: Log affine manifolds

-\begin{pp} Using the welding method detailed above, we may construct any complete log affine manifold $X$ with corners, with divisor $D$ of normal crossing type, trivial affine monodromy, and such that each component of $X\setminus D$ is identified with a standard affine space $U$. \end{pp}
+\begin{prop} Given an admissible decorated cubic complex $\left(\mathsf{C}, \mathsf{\Gamma}, \{\xi_i\}_{i\in I} \right)$, the welding procedure detailed above yields a complete log affine manifold with corners and with trivial affine monodromy, i.e., $X_\mathsf{C}$ with the natural log affine structure inherited from $X_c$ is a tropical welded space.